Arugam Bay, Beach Sri Lanka

 Like surfing?
 Then why not head to Peanut Farm for a sunrise surf and combine the two activities?

-The coworking scene in Arugam Bay is still a bit behind compared to the south coast of Sri Lanka, but it’s starting to catch up.
+The coworking scene in Arugam Bay is still somewhat behind the south coast of Sri Lanka, but it’s starting to catch up.

-If you are after a dedicated coworking space then check out the coworking space at Wavehunters
+If you’re looking for a dedicated coworking space, then check out the coworking space at Wavehunters

-If you’re not too fussed about having a dedicated space then most of the cafes in Arugam Bay will let you work there as long as you order a drink or two.
+However, if you’re a digital nomad working from Sri Lanka and not too fussed about having a dedicated space, then most of the cafes in Arugam Bay will let you work there as long as you order a drink or two.

 Take a walk along the beach to Upali Beach Cafe and Surf Resort.
-This is located directly opposite the Main Point surf break so it is the perfect place to grab a drink and watch the surfers.
+This is located directly opposite the Main Point surf break, so it’s the perfect place to grab a drink and watch the surfers.

 The best time for this is just after sunrise and just before sunset.